rel1c/cheatsheet/README.md

-# Linux Cheatsheet
+# Linux Cheat Sheet

-This is my personal Linux cheatsheet, for when I don't feel like reading man pages.
+This is my personal Linux cheat sheet, for when I don't feel like reading man pages.
 Use it at your own discretion!